T-Fang/Ocean-Peggle/README.md

 **Author:** Tian Fang

 This is a Peggle game implemented in swift using UIKit.
+The goal is simple: aim the cannon, shoot a ball out of the cannon, and clear all orange pegs on the screen.
+If the player hits a peg with a special effect, something magical will happen based on what Peggle Master he/she choose at the beginning of one game.
+Players can not only load one of the preloaded levels to play, but also create their own levels with various types of pegs and blocks!
 ![Simulator Screen Shot - iPad Pro (11-inch) (3rd generation) - 2021-11-21 at 20 53 20](https://user-images.githubusercontent.com/61874388/142762622-2c0e66a4-ceb7-4b13-972e-95dd059dce57.png)
 ![Simulator Screen Shot - iPad Pro (11-inch) (3rd generation) - 2021-11-21 at 20 54 45](https://user-images.githubusercontent.com/61874388/142762665-df0dc5b0-01f4-430d-9ca1-b13e15669967.png)
 ![Simulator Screen Shot - iPad Pro (11-inch) (3rd generation) - 2021-11-21 at 20 55 01](https://user-images.githubusercontent.com/61874388/142762675-d7ba7f53-0851-445c-8f25-a60587cb5fdb.png)